spiceai/spiceai/README.md

 ## 🏎️ Next Steps

-You can use any number of predefined datasets available from Spice.ai in the Spice runtime.
+You can use any number of predefined datasets available from the Spice.ai Cloud Platform in the Spice runtime.

-A list of publically available datasets from Spice.ai can be found here: https://[docs.spice.ai/building-blocks/datasets](https://docs.spice.ai/building-blocks/datasets).
+A list of publicly available datasets from Spice.ai can be found here: [https://docs.spice.ai/building-blocks/datasets](https://docs.spice.ai/building-blocks/datasets).

-In order to access public datasets from Spice, you will first need to create an account with Spice.ai by selecting the free tier membership.
+In order to access public datasets from Spice.ai, you will first need to create an account with Spice.ai by selecting the free tier membership.

 Navigate to [spice.ai](https://spice.ai/) and create a new account by clicking on Try for Free.